Marpole, Vancouver

 Driving

-Excellent road access via Granville Street, Oak Street, and Cambie Street heading north.
-The Arthur Laing Bridge connects directly to YVR, and the Oak Street Bridge provides fast access to Richmond and Highway 99 south to the US border.
+Granville, Oak, and Cambie streets head north.
+Arthur Laing Bridge to YVR; Oak Street Bridge to Richmond and Highway 99 south.

 Marpole offers residents a generous amount of green space, from pocket parks to the expansive Fraser River waterfront: